animate1978/MB-Lab/README.md

 - B-Bone handles and certain constraints have to be fixed in the library file via a script.
 - Replaced obj.hide_select = False with obj.hide_set(False) fixing Age update bug.
 - Minor GUI edits to fix drawing issues.
+- Fixed Bump and Displacement issues in MBLab_Skin2

 ## ManuelBastioniLAB 1.6.1a